Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Animals (2019)

-Alia Shawkat (Arrested Improvement) and Holliday Grainger (The Seize) star on this comedy-drama about two girls who discover themselves at a crossroads.
-Aspiring novelist Laura (Grainger) feels it could be time for them to let go of their rowdy life-style, whereas Tyler (Shawkat) isn’t prepared to ditch the drink, medication and informal intercourse.
-Led by two robust central performances, Animals is a humorous and insightful have a look at the complexities of friendship.
+Alia Shawkat (Arrested Improvement) and Holliday Grainger (The Seize) star on this comedy-drama about two ladies who discover themselves at a crossroads.
+Aspiring novelist Laura (Grainger) feels it could be time for them to let go of their rowdy life-style, whereas Tyler (Shawkat) isn’t prepared to ditch the drink, medicine and informal intercourse.
+Led by two sturdy central performances, Animals is a humorous and insightful have a look at the complexities of friendship.
 Watch Animals on Amazon Prime Video

 Learn our full Animals evaluate